 - half of any money you pay towards personal or occupational pension schemes

-- other expenses you have to pay because they are a necessary part of your job
+- other expenses you must pay as part of your job

-After allowing for these things, you are allowed up to half the rest of the money you earn to help meet the cost of paying someone else (but not a close relative) to look after a child or children, or the person you look after, while you are at work.
+After allowing for these things, you are allowed up to half the rest of the money you earn to help pay someone, except a close relative, to look after a child or the person you care for, while you are at work.

 Residing or remaining in Northern Ireland

-You can't get Carer's Allowance if your right to reside or remain in Northern Ireland is subject to limitation or restriction by the Home Office.
+You can't get Carer's Allowance if the Home Office limits or restricts your right to live or stay in Northern Ireland.

 Effect on other benefits and entitlements

-Claiming Carer's Allowance may effect any other benefits, allowances, pensions and entitlements you, or the person you care for, are receiving.
+Claiming Carer's Allowance may affect other benefits, allowances, State Pension, pensions and entitlements you, or the person you care for, receive.